-There are many factors that can interfere with GH testing.
-Stress, exercise, certain medications, and blood glucose levels can all cause GH levels to rise and fall.
-For this reason, GH tests are often done with other hormones, like insulin-like growth factor-1 ( IGF-1).
+There are many things that can cause problems with GH testing.
+Stress, exercise, certain medicines, and blood glucose levels can all cause GH levels to rise and fall.
+This is why GH tests are often done with other hormone tests, such as insulin-like growth factor-1 ( IGF-1).

 Reasons for Test